panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 redCar instanceof Car; // => true
 ```

-`Car` is a regular function, and when invoked with `new` keyword, it creates new instances.
+`Car` is a regular function, and when invoked with `new` keyword, it creates new instances of `Car` type.

 ## 2.2 Arrow function